Bill Cunningham (American photographer): Personal philosophy

 His personal philosophy was: "You see, if you don't take money, they can't tell you what to do, kid."
 He sometimes said it another way: "Money is the cheapest thing.
 Liberty is the most expensive."
 He declined all gifts from those he photographed, even offers of food and drink at gala parties.
 He said: "I just try to play a straight game, and in New York that's very... almost impossible.
 To be honest and straight in New York, that's like Don Quixote fighting windmills."
 Though he contributed to the New York Times regularly beginning in the 1970s, he did not become an employee until 1994, when he decided he needed to have health insurance coverage after being hit by a truck while biking.
 Most of his pictures were never sold or published.
 He said: "I'm really doing this for myself.
 I'm stealing people's shadows, so I don't feel as guilty when I don't sell them."

 He cultivated his own fashion signature, dressing in a uniform of black sneakers and a blue moleskin workman's jacket, his only accessory a camera.
 He traveled Manhattan by bicycle, repeatedly replacing those that were stolen or damaged in accidents.
 He praised the city's bike-sharing program when it launched in 2013: "There are bikes everywhere and it's perfect for the New Yorkers who have always been totally impatient.
 What I love, is to see them all on wheels, on their way to work in the morning in their business suits, the women in their office clothes ...
 It has a very humorous and a very practical effect for New Yorkers ...
 I mean, it's wonderful."
 After breaking a kneecap in a biking accident in 2015, he wore a cast and used a cane to photograph a Mostly Mozart Festival gala.

 Cunningham described his philosophy regarding fashion in the documentary film Bill Cunningham New York: "The wider world that perceives fashion as sometimes a frivolity that should be done away with in the face of social upheavals and problems that are enormous -- the point is in fact that fashion, ah, you know, in point of fact it's the armor to survive the reality of everyday life.
 I don't think you could do away with it.
 It would be like doing away with civilization."
+In the same movie, during his acceptance speech for the French Legion of Honour in Paris, he said: "He who seeks beauty will find it."